adierking/mazecraze/README.md

 # Maze Craze Algorithm

-The algorithm from the Atari 2600 game [Maze Craze](https://en.wikipedia.org/wiki/Maze_Craze), reverse-engineered and rewritten in Python.
+The maze generation algorithm from the Atari 2600 game [Maze Craze](https://en.wikipedia.org/wiki/Maze_Craze), reverse-engineered and rewritten in Python.
 Maze Craze was developed by Rick Maurer.

 Walgrey used this to make a TAS of the game in 00:05.39: